Chrisqd1/pymoku/doc/moku.rst

 		sudo apt-get install libavahi-compat-libdnssd1

 A :any:`Moku` object is useful only for flashing lights until an instrument is deployed to it.
 The deployment process defines the functionality of the Moku:Lab.
-For examples on how to deploy an instrument, see the examples on each of the `Instruments`_ pages below.
+For examples on how to deploy an instrument, see demo scripts on each of the `Instruments`_ pages below.

 --------------
 The Moku Class